anthonydotnet/ubase/README.md

 3. Go to Settings section -> Usyc, then click Import
 4. Go to Content section, create Site Container - Other main nodes will be automatically created on Save & Publish.

+Note: If you get an error regarding roslyn, try reinstalling, and rebuilding.
+>update-package -reinstall Microsoft.CodeDom.Providers.DotNetCompilerPlatform

 # Base Functionality
 ## Visual Studio Structure